braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 For visitor data connectors, go to __AudienceStream__ -> __Audience Connectors__
 2. Select the blue `+ Add Connector` button to look through the Connector Marketplace.
 2. In the new dialogue box that appears, use the spotlight search to find the Braze Connector.
-3. To add this connector, click the Braze Connector Tile. <br>Once clicked, you can view the connection summary, here Tealium provides a list of the required information, supported actions, and configuration instructions. <br><br> Click __Continue__ to begin configuring.
+3. To add this connector, click the __Braze Connector Tile__. <br>Once clicked, you can view the connection summary, here Tealium provides a list of the required information, supported actions, and configuration instructions. <br><br> Click __Continue__ to begin configuring.

 ### Step 2: Configure your Connector Settings